Lou Holtz once said:

 The strategy is so simple as it is effective.

 Each time you set a goal, you also define an improvement range, which is the percentage of growth to reach the next level.
 Also, you need to consider the days on which it will be impossible to deliver, and you can reach only a lower level of the goal.

-For example, if you set a goal of writing 100 words per day and an improvement range of 15%, you will have a base goal of 100 words, 115 for the best achievement, or 85 words for bad days.
+For example, if you set a goal of writing 100 words per day and an improved range of 15%, you will have a base goal of 100 words, 115 for the best achievement, or 85 words for bad days.
 And the layers could be more than three.

 This strategy works well for people unable to deliver every day because it helps you deal with failure easier.
 Once you reach the lower layer of the goal, whatever comes next is only a higher success.